If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 9. You may face eviction after your case is discharged

-If you’re a renter and have fallen behind on rent payments, you face eviction, but only after bankruptcy has been discharged.
+If you’re a renter and have fallen behind on rent payments, you may face eviction after your bankruptcy case has been discharged.
 The automatic stay offers protection while your bankruptcy case is pending.

 10. You could have trouble renting in the future

-For future reference and if renting, some property owners, and management companies automatically dismiss prospective tenants with a past bankruptcy on their credit record.
+Some property owners and management companies automatically dismiss prospective tenants with past bankruptcy on their credit records.

 11. It could impact your career